core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

 Upon receiving a response matching with the group request before the amount of time T' has elapsed, the proxy proceeds according to the following steps.

-1. The proxy MUST include the Response-Forwarding Option defined in {{sec-response-forwarding-option}} into the response.
-The proxy specifies as option value the addressing information of the server generating the response, encoded as defined in {{sec-response-forwarding-option}}.
-In particular:
+1. The proxy MUST include the Reply-To Option defined in {{sec-reply-to-option}} into the response.
+The proxy sets the option value as follows.

-    * The 'srv_addr' element of the 'srv_info' array MUST specify the server IPv6 address if the multicast request was destined for an IPv6 multicast address, and MUST specify the server IPv4 address if the multicast request was destined for an IPv4 multicast address.

-    * If present, the 'srv_port' element of the 'srv_info' array MUST specify the port number of the server as the source port number of the response.
-This element MUST be present if the source port number of the response differs from the default port number for the transport protocol specified in the 'tp_id' element.
+   The CRI present as first element of the CBOR sequence specifies the addressing information of the server generating the response.
+The second element of the CBOR sequence MUST NOT be present.

-    If the proxy supports caching of responses (see {{sec-proxy-caching}}), the proxy MUST include the Response-Forwarding Option into the response before caching it.
+   If the proxy supports caching of responses (see {{sec-proxy-caching}}), the proxy MUST include the Reply-To Option into the response before caching it.
 This ensures that a response to a group request conveys the addressing information of the origin server that generated the response, also when the response is forwarded to a client as retrieved from the proxy's cache.

 2. The proxy forwards the response back to the client.
 When doing so, the proxy protects the response according to the security association it has with the client.